freemanforever/freemanforever/README.md

-# Hi there and welcome to my Github page!
+# Hi there and Welcome to my Github page!

 #

 I fond of HTML, CSS, JavaScript, React.js, Node.js